Reduce costs, improve network efficiency and maintain control by sharing wide area network connections.

 - inform the service provider of their chosen pattern of connectivity

-- provide different physical interfaces on their VPN routers for their own LAN switches (if installed) and the shared infrastructure switches
+- provide different physical interfaces on their VPN routers for their own local area network (LAN) switches (if installed) and the shared infrastructure switches

 Read more about networks

-Read about sharing workplace wireless networks if you are involved in deploying new or upgrading existing government networks.
+Read about sharing workplace wireless networks if you’re involved in deploying new or upgrading existing public sector networks.